SaarFroind/serilog-sinks-opensearch/README.md

 }
 ```

-This way the sink will detect version of Elasticsearch server (`DetectElasticsearchVersion` is set to `true` by default) and handle `TypeName` behavior correctly, based on the server version (6.x, 7.x or 8.x).

 ### Disable detection of Elasticsearch server version

 Alternatively, `DetectElasticsearchVersion` can be set to `false` and certain option can be configured manually.
 In that case, the sink will assume version 7 of Elasticsearch, but options will be ignored due to a potential version incompatibility.